How to max the hoppiness using a beer centrifuge

 The Brew 80 Plus is designed and optimised for green-beer, beer pre-clarification and polishing, with the target to clarify beer with the best performance and yield.
 It features capacity control by inlet turbidity, with turbidity triggering solids discharge.

-Hear Mic talk about his experience with the Brew centrifuge at the upcoming webinar:
+Mic spoke about his experience with the Brew 80-Plus on the recent centrifuge webinar

 Discover the sustainability benefits with Alfa Laval

 Breweries can recover 5-7% of the used wort, 2-3% of the beer produced, spent yeast and grains plus obtain up 50% reduction in water usage with Alfa Laval microfiltration, high speed separators and decanters.
 Recovered products can be recycled back to the production or sold.
 Alfa Laval is proud of its commitment and contribution to the United Nations' Sustainable Development Goals.